 Special Requirements of the College

-All students must fulfill the General Requirements for graduation.
-Students in the College of Natural Sciences must also fulfill the following requirements:
+All students must fulfill the General Requirements for graduation given in The University section.
+Students in the Moody College of Communication must also fulfill the following requirements.

-- The University requires that the student complete in residence at least 60 semester hours of the coursework counted toward the degree.
-For the Bachelor of Arts, Plan I, and the Bachelor of Science and Arts, these 60 hours must include at least 18 hours in the major.
+- The University requires that the student complete in residence at least sixty semester hours of the coursework counted toward the degree.
+In the Moody College of Communication, these sixty hours must include at least eighteen hours of upper-division coursework and at least six hours of upper-division coursework in the major.

-- A candidate for a degree must be registered in the College of Natural Sciences either in residence or in absentia the semester the degree is to be awarded.
-Graduation applications must be submitted no later than the date given in the academic calendar.
-The application and supplemental in absentia instructions are available via the College of Natural Sciences website.
+- A candidate for a degree must be registered in the Moody College of Communication either in residence or in absentia the semester or summer session the degree is to be awarded and must apply to the dean for the degree no later than the date specified in the official academic calendar.
+Information about applying for graduation is given below.

 Applying for Graduation

 To graduate, a student must be registered in the Moody College of Communication and must file a graduation application with the Student Advising Office.
 A student who is enrolled in residence must submit the application online at http://moody.utexas.edu/students/graduation-information .
 A student who is not currently enrolled should contact the Student Advising Office about the process to graduate in absentia.

 The graduation application should be filed at the beginning of the student’s last semester; it must be filed no later than the deadline given in the official academic calendar.
 No degree will be conferred unless the graduation application form has been filed on time.